natalieagus/50002-2022/_problemset/problemset2.md

 <li> MD = 1 (select C2) </li>
 <li>  ME = 2 (select C3) </li>
 </ul></li><br>
-<li> Let Y = F(A1, A2, A3, A4, A5).
+<li> Let Y = F(A1, A2, A3, A4, A5), where A1 to A5 are the five input variables which we can **map** to the input nodes in the diagram above.
+Let input A1-A4 be connected to node F1-F4 and G1-G4 (they're connected to the same 4 inputs) and A5 be connected to node C1.
 This can be implemented using both 4-input logic functions, and selecting between the two outputs with the 3-input logic function.
 <ul>
 <li>  Z=f(A1, A2, A3, A4, 0), </li>
 <li> X=f(A1, A2, A3, A4, 1), </li>
 <li>  Y= Z if A5=0, else Y=X </li>
 </ul>
 So Z calculates F for the case when A5 = 0, X calculates F for the case when A5 = 1, and Y is selecting between X and Z with a multiplexer function.
-A1-A4 represents F1-F4 and G1-G4 (they're connected to the same 4 inputs) and A5 represents C1.
 <br><br>
 The necessary control signals are:
 <ul>